CSA-OCP-GER/unicorn/challenges.ingress.md

 Follow these steps:

-Go to the portal and under "Azure Active Directory", click on "App Registrations (Preview)"
+Go to the portal and under "Azure Active Directory", click on "App Registrations (Preview)".

+> If you created a directory for this workshop, use that AAD.

 ![App Registrations](/img/ingress-app-reg1.png)